Cobb K12 Library Media

 • Collaborative small group work spaces

-• Support for digital tools and BYOD, such as easily accessible power
+• Support for devices, such as easily accessible power

 • Quiet/independent areas